probot/probot/docs/deployment.md

 1. Clone the app that you want to deploy. e.g. `git clone https://github.com/probot/stale`

-1. Due to an [ongoing issue](https://github.com/zeit/now-cli/issues/749) in `now.sh`, a workaround must be applied to the private key before it can be used.
-    * You can [modify `package.json`](https://github.com/probot/probot/issues/318#issuecomment-343010573) and base64 encode your private key.
-    * You can concatenate a `\n` onto each line of the private key, and then merge the private key onto a single line.
-Then, you can follow the deploy script without modifying `package.json`.

 1. Run `now` to deploy, replacing the `APP_ID` and `WEBHOOK_SECRET` with the values for those variables, and setting the path for the `PRIVATE_KEY`:

         $ now -e APP_ID=aaa \